discordjs/guide/guide/preparations/README.md

 On Linux, you can quickly open the terminal with `Ctrl + Alt + T`.

+With the terminal open, run the `node -v` command to make sure you've successfully installed Node.js.
+If it outputs `v16.6.0` or higher, great!

 ### Initiating a project folder

-With the terminal open, run the `node -v` command to make sure you've successfully installed Node.js.
-If you see something like `v16.6.0` or higher, great!

 The next command you'll be running is `npm init`.
 This command creates a `package.json` file for you, which will keep track of the dependencies your project uses, as well as other info.